ky295/adv-steer/README.md

 For the layer determined using PCA, you can train a logistic regression classifier using `probing/logistic_regression.ipynb`.

 In `probing/create_ortho_model.py`, we can calculate the caution direction using the difference of means between the activations from the chosen layer.
-We can then implement the intervention by directly orthogonalizing the weight matrices that write to the residual stream with respect to the caution direction $\widehat{c}$:
+We can then implement the intervention by directly orthogonalising the weight matrices that write to the residual stream with respect to the caution direction $\widehat{c}$:

 $$W_{\text{out}}' \leftarrow W_{\text{out}} - \widehat{c}\widehat{c}^{\mathsf{T}} W_{\text{out}}$$